Simmer Docs

 Journey

-The full path from a user's first touchpoint to a conversion, within the lookback window.
+The full path from a participant's first touchpoint to a conversion, within the lookback window.
 A journey can span days, weeks, or months.
+A conversion with multiple participants can have multiple journeys, one per attributed participant.
 The dashboard's Top Journeys table shows the most common channel paths your converters take.

 Conversion